Andrea/andrea.github.io/_posts/2026-01-22-making-of-a-decision-5.markdown

 Continuing with the example, a few days have elapsed and things have changed.
 How?
 The map below depicts a meeting where things have changed slightly since last time.

 What happened:
-* BL asked MP, someone GZ respects at a technical level, to have a chat with GZ about this decision.
-This had the effect of levelling up GZ's knowledge as well as increasing MP's capability to make change, due to the influence increase on GZ.
+* 🟪Bo L asked ⬛Miles P, someone 🟩Geordi Z respects at a technical level, to have a chat with 🟩Geordi Z about this decision.
+This had the effect of levelling up 🟩Geordi Z's knowledge as well as increasing ⬛Miles P's capability to make change, due to the influence increase on 🟩Geordi Z.
-* It improved BL's capability to make change slightly as GL brokered the conversation between MP and GZ
+* It improved BL's capability to make change slightly as GL brokered the conversation between ⬛Miles P and 🟩Geordi Z

 ![After a few days ]({{site.images}}/2026/d-kp-map2.png "Decision KP Map example after a few days")